-Nutrition experts recommend getting at least:
+Nutrition experts recommend getting at least the following:

-Five servings of grains.
+- Five servings of grains.
 Examples of one serving include one slice of bread, one small tortilla, ½ cup of whole-grain cereal or cooked oatmeal, one ounce of raw rice or pasta, one cup of ready-to-eat cereal flakes, and ½ cup of popped popcorn.

-Six servings of vegetables (Fresh, frozen, canned, and dried).
+- Six servings of vegetables (Fresh, frozen, canned, and dried).
 Examples of one serving include one cup of raw leafy greens, ½ cup of cooked peas or beans, and ½ cup of cut-up vegetables.

-Five servings of fruits.
+- Five servings of fruits.
 Examples of one serving include one medium-sized fruit, ½ cup of cut-up fruit, or ¼ cup of dried fruit.

-There you have it.
-Today’s article is an in-depth dive into the building blocks of a proper runner’s diet and how to design the perfect nutrition plan for runners.
+Today’s article is an in-depth dive into the main macros for runners and how to design the perfect running nutrition plan.

 That’s why I highly urge you to continue your education and learn more about the subject.